MatthewSheely/osticket-prereqs/README.md

 <h2>Configuration Steps</h2>
 Step 1: Log Into osTicket
 <p></p>
-To get started you will first, log into your Virtual Machine(VM), using the VM's IP address found in your Azure portal.
-Once you have logged into your VM, second log into your osTicket account using a web browser.
-After logging into your osTicket account third select Admin Panel, then select settings (Displayed Below)
+To get started you will first, log into your Virtual Machine(VM), using the VM's IP address found in your Azure Portal.
+Once you have logged into your VM, now log into your osTicket account using a web browser.
+After logging into your osTicket account select Admin Panel.
+<p></p>
+- Log In
 <p></p>
 <img src="https://i.imgur.com/pzPw9pO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p></p>